Last updated on July 19th, 2022

 - Accessibility of roof: Some roofs may be located in public places where pedestrians are at risk of falling tiles.
 Others may be difficult to access due to the shape of the house or the layout of the home.
 To solve these issues workers may need to erect scaffolding or put up nets which will incur an extra cost.

 Ridge tiles are generally not too expensive, but it really depends on the above factors, particularly the number of tiles you require.
-Taking materials and labour into account, the average replacing ridge tiles cost is £425.
+Taking materials and labour into account, the average replacing ridge tiles cost for 10m is £700.

 Concrete ridge tiles price